orb-lang/espalier/doc/md/peg/metis.md

 `:constrain` requires that the grammar be ordinary, not anomalous: we don't bother doing fancy things with under or over\-specified grammars\.

+\#Todo
+       integrated with the constraint system\.
+Nor have backrefs\.

+       `to-match` is syntax sugar, and we probably want to unsugar it\.
+       Backrefs have meaningful semantics we need to be careful with, but in principle it's a lock and gate with unusual semantics\.

 #### Propagation